cegme/gatordsr/trec_background.md

+# Treck KBA Background

-# This page contains links that are helpful for understanding the trec kba tasks.
+This page contains links that are helpful for understanding the trec kba tasks.

+## Notebook 2012

 Here is a link to the trec kba 2012 notebook [trecnotebook2012].

-Example final reports:
+## Final Reports

 + UMass by Jeffrey Dalton and Laura Deitz [umass2012].